bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

-The VM was provisioned a public IP address of 20.120.88.213.
-This allowed me connect to the VM through Remote Desktop using my "brianadmin" credentials.
+The VM was provisioned a public IP address of `20.120.88.213`.
+This allowed me connect to the VM through Remote Desktop using my `brianadmin` credentials.
 </br>
 <p align="center">
 Azure Virtual Machine: <br/>